Roragok/discourse-twitch-sidebar/README.md

 It creates two plugin settings
 - Block Title - text field for the block title
-- Twitch Users - commas delimited set of twitch users to display
+- Twitch Users - comma delimited set of twitch users to display

 ## Setup
 This plugin is dependent on the [layouts plugin](https://www.w3schools.com/howto/howto_css_loader.asp)